dotref/paper-machine/README.md

 Visit `localhost:8888` in your web browser and login using the credentials `user-name@domain-name.com` and `strong-password`.

 Add a new server with name `pgvector` and address `pgvector:5432` and use the credentials `testuser` and `testpwd`.

-### To toggle embedding creation on (off by default)

-Navigate to `backend/src/database/config.py` and change the `EMBED_ON` constant to `True` for "on" and `False` for "off".
-Additional embedding configs such as the model name and chunking parameters are specified in the same file.
-Currently, deletion of files do not delete associated embeddings, so use with care.